olbauday/Copilot-yaml-bot-guide/README.md

 ### ⚠️ Use With Caution
 - **GotoAction** - Only for simple loops back to recent questions, unreliable for complex flow control
-- **AnswerQuestionWithAI** - Good for conversational content generation, NOT for structured data that needs parsing
+- **AnswerQuestionWithAI** - Good for conversational content generation, BUT automatically displays responses (see Error 8)
 - **Dialog scope variables** - Can cause recognition errors, prefer Global or Topic scope

 ### ❌ Unsupported or Unreliable